-The process from first interview to starting the role could be between 2 and 4 months.
+The process from the first interview to starting the role could be between 2 and 4 months.
 Notice periods play a big factor, and we would always advise not to hand your notice in until your work permit is confirmed.

 As with anything, there are always negatives that may not be for everyone.

-The cost of living can be considered high due to many items being imported, however the level of salary and the fact they are tax-free (or low tax) more than compensate for this.
+The cost of living can be considered high due to many items being imported, however, the level of salary and the fact they are tax-free (or low tax) more than compensate for this.